chadwhitacre/openpath/_posts/2024-10-14-leadership-and-power-in-open-source.md

 from 1995](https://tricycle.org/magazine/emotional-bandwidth/).
 Mitch was wrestling with the tension between the promise of the early Internet to bring people together, and the reality of the flamewars and conflict that we ended up in, even back then.
-He could only dream of the future we're living in today:
+"The answer," he wrote, "may lie in increasing the emotional bandwidth of communication."
+But he could only dream of the future we're living in today:

-> The answer may lie in increasing the emotional bandwidth of communication.
-As
-> telephone systems are upgraded and cable television becomes an access path to
+> As telephone systems are upgraded and cable television becomes an access path
-> the Internet, higher speed connections capable of carrying voice and face
+> to the Internet, higher speed connections capable of carrying voice and face
 > will become much more common.

 We're pretty accustomed to dropping to a call in our work lives, inside our